ChainSafe/ChainBridge/docs/index.md

 [chainbridge-substrate](https://github.com/ChainSafe/chainbridge-substrate)

 A substrate pallet that can be integrated into a chain, as well as an example pallet to demonstrate chain integration.

-## Notion

-To learn more about ChainBridge check out the [Notion](https://www.notion.so/chainsafe/ChainBridge-Public-Documentation-be78788285f54270b481cfdc811d3eae) page.